These ideas can spur on more creative projects from young people.

 Champions of Life and Dignity

-Students may choose from among "champions" of human life and dignity, such as Dorothy Day, Archbishop Oscar Romero, or Caesar Chavez and present to the class how these individuals "lived" Catholic social teaching by addressing social problems of their day.
+Students may choose from among "champions" of human life and dignity, such as Blessed Oscar Romero, Dorothy Day, or Caesar Chavez and present to the class how these individuals "lived" Catholic social teaching by addressing social problems of their day.
 Students may choose to create posters or banners that are then hung around the school.
 These posters will connect the "champion" to contemporary issues in light of Catholic social teaching and the Bishop's statement.

 Prophets of a New World